Ensono/amido.github.io/docs/getting_started/workspace/init.md

 ## Prerequisites

 To scaffold your workspace with FE and deployment/infrastructure there is a dependency on the `stacks` -> `config` & `executedGenerators` fields within `nx.json`.
-If you have already run the Stacks CLI these fields will be automatically populated.
+If you have already run the Ensono Stacks CLI these fields will be automatically populated.
 Alternatively, if you created your workspace with `create-stacks-workspace`, these fields will have been populated if you passed in the relevant CLI arguments.
 If you are Stackifying an existing Nx workspace, this must be added manually - an example `stacks` field can be seen here:

 ```json